awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 	$ aws elbv2 create-target-group --cli-input-json file://target-group.json
 	```

-	>Make sure to note the ARN of the target group for use in an upcoming step.
+	>Please note the ARN of the target group for use in an upcoming step.

 1. Edit **modify-target-group.json** and update the value of **%TargetGroupArn%** with the ARN.
 Save the file.
 Modify the target group: